 Internships and Research Experiences

-The Center for Career Services works closely with students to help them locate and apply for summer internships and research experiences.
+The Career Services works closely with students to help them locate and apply for summer internships and research experiences.
 The career services' website links to navi

 GATE, a database containing thousands of internship listings and formal recruiting opportunities.
 In many cases, the staff works closely with students to help them develop their own summer learning experiences by researching and networking with potential sponsors.